 We have also developed a portfolio of Synthetic Biotic medicines to treat certain cancers which are designed to modify the tumor microenvironment, activate the immune system and result in tumor reduction.
-We envision that multiple engineered functions could be combined in one Synthetic Biotic medicine.
-These Synthetic Biotic medicines could also be used in combination with other cancer therapies such as check-point inhibitors.
-Our first Synthetic Biotic clinical immuno-oncology (IO) candidate is SYNB1891, an intratumorally administered Synthetic Biotic medicine engineered to act as a dual innate and adaptive immune activator.
+These Synthetic Biotic medicines could be used in combination with other cancer therapies such as checkpoint inhibitors.
+Our first Synthetic Biotic clinical immuno-oncology ("IO") candidate is SYNB1891, an intratumorally administered Synthetic Biotic medicine engineered to act as a dual innate and adaptive immune activator.
 SYNB1891 has been designed to activate the immune response in tumors via the E.coli Nissle chassis and production of cyclic di-AMP, an activator of the Stimulator of Interferon Genes, also referred to as the STING pathway.

-In January 2020, we announced that we had treated the first subject in a Phase 1 clinical trial of SYNB1891 in patients with advanced solid tumors and lymphoma.
-The clinical trial is designed to identify a maximum tolerated dose (MTD) of SYNB1891 delivered as a monotherapy.
-Once an MTD is identified, we will evaluate treatment of patients with a combination of SYNB1891 and the checkpoint inhibitor atezolizumab (Tecentriq), provided through a supply agreement with Roche.
+In January 2020, we treated the first subject in a Phase 1 clinical trial of SYNB1891 in patients with advanced solid tumors and lymphoma.
+The clinical trial is designed to identify a maximum tolerated dose (MTD) of SYNB1891 delivered as a monotherapy and a recommended Phase 2 dose in combination therapy with the checkpoint inhibitor atezolizumab (Tecentriq), provided through a supply agreement with Roche.
 Despite the COVID-19 pandemic, the Phase 1 clinical trial has remained open and currently enrolled patients are continuing on trial.
 New patient enrollment in the study is also continuing.
-We expect to release data from the monotherapy arm of this trial in the second half of 2020.
+We released interim data from the ongoing monotherapy arm of this trial in December 2020, which demonstrated target engagement and the production of biomarkers consistent with STING activation.
+In December 2020, we also initiated the combination arm of the Phase 1 clinical trial.